voiceip/tinyphone/README.md

 ## Building Locally

 ### Pre Requsite
+**Boost Libraries**
 You must have boost libraries installed on your system.
 Incase you don't have you can either download the [sources](https://www.boost.org/users/download/) and build it, or install a precompiled binaries from [here](https://sourceforge.net/projects/boost/files/boost-binaries/).

+**Vcpkg for Dependency Management**
+Vcpkg is a C++ Library Manager for Windows, Linux, and MacOS.
+It simplifies the installation of software libraries.

+You can find instructions for installing on Windows [here](https://github.com/Microsoft/vcpkg?tab=readme-ov-file#quick-start-windows)
+**Note:** I recommend cloning the repo in `C:/Tools` contrary to the documentation

 ### Manual Compiling